kennethd24/MVP/README.md

   <img src="https://user-images.githubusercontent.com/78133003/127193362-56d1ae78-3366-44bd-804c-76d9d206cb91.gif" alt="animated gif" />
 </p>

-To help my girlfriend's monthly task to collect video views and engagements on TikTok, I created this project as part of Hack Reactor's 2 day MVP sprint.
+To help a colleague's monthly task to collect video views and engagements on TikTok, I created this project as part of Hack Reactor's 2 day MVP sprint.
 This project helps gather, sort, and visualize data trends for competitive and business intelligence.
 It also has the functionality to toggle display of specific columns and a CSV exporter if further analyses is needed.

 ## Technologies
 Project was created with: